How Much Does the MCAT Cost? The REAL Costs Analyzed

 In this post, we’ll break down the cost of registering for the MCAT, as well as the additional costs, both financial and mental, associated with studying and preparing for this monumental test.

-How Much Does MCAT Cost?
+How Much Does the MCAT Cost?

 Just like any cost associated with going to medical school, taking the MCAT isn’t cheap.

-Standard registration for the MCAT costs $330, though this price has risen over the years and is likely to continue to rise.
-The Fee Assistance Program registration costs $135.
-Anyone testing outside of the US, Canada, or US Territories will be charged a $120 international fee in addition to the registration fee.
+Anyone testing outside of the US, Canada, or US Territories will be charged a $130 international fee in addition to the registration fee.
 If you’re hoping to qualify for the AAMC’s Fee Assistance Program, you must receive final approval before you select your test date and location.

 How to Register and Pay for the MCAT